Find Minnesota Public Records: Free State Database Searches

 Source: Minnesota Public Criminal History13

 If a requester is looking to obtain both public and private data, then they will need to obtain consent from the subject of the record.
 Interested persons will thus need to provide an informed consent form with the request that will need to be signed and notarized by the record holder.
-The same procedure applies to the personal request but the fee is $15.
-Like the personal request, this can be done by both mailing in the request or by visiting the office in St. Paul.

 Minnesota's Methamphetamine Offender registry where distributors and manufactures of meth can be searched by first and last name.